My Lifelong Struggle With Procrastination: Part 1

 Why is that?
 Maybe it’s because it takes so damn much energy to push stuff down.
 It’s like trying to push a pool float to the bottom of a pool so you can stand on it.
 You might be able to keep it down for a while, but eventually it’s going to knock you off kilter and down you will go.

-Over the next few posts, I want to share some of the things I’ve tried to utilize to try to cure this affliction of mine, including pharmaceuticals, meditation, exercise, working with a life coach, holistic elixirs, having an accountability partner, lists, schedules, affirmations, using productivity apps … and on and on.
+Over the next few posts, I want to share some of the things I’ve tried to use to try to cure this affliction of mine, including pharmaceuticals, meditation, exercise, holistic elixirs, having an accountability partner, lists, schedules, affirmations, using productivity apps … and on and on.

 So who wants to go on this little journey with me?
 And who wants to take bets on whether or not I will actually finish this series?
 ‘Scuze me a moment, will you … ?